 Students with a delinquent account balance will be notified by the school, and payment will be due immediately upon receipt of the notice.
 If a student fails to pay their balance their account may be referred to a collection agency, and a hold will be placed on their account which will prevent any future registration, transcript receipt, or certificate of completion receipt.
 The hold on the account will be lifted once the student has paid off their balance in full.
-Late payments will be charged an additional late fee of \$100.
+Late payments will be charged an additional late fee.

-Withdrawal, Dismissal, and Canceled Classes
+Withdrawal Procedure

-IIFA students may withdraw from courses and receive a "W" on their report card.
-To properly withdraw, students must submit a written request to the school.
-The request must at a minimum include the expected last date of attendance, and be signed and dated by the student.
+Students may withdraw from courses and receive a "W" on their report card.
+To properly withdraw, students must notify their student advisor as soon as they decide to withdraw and submit a complete and signed Withdrawal Request Form to the school.
+All written withdrawal requests must at a minimum include the expected last date of attendance, and be signed and dated by the student.

+Refund eligibility for authorized withdrawals is determined by the date the withdrawal request is received by the school.
 Students who do not submit a written request and stop attending classes will receive an "F" on their report card.

+Unauthorized Withdrawal

-A student's absence for ten (10) consecutive days without notice to IIFA will be considered an unauthorized withdrawal and the student will not be eligible for a refund of tuition.
-Refund eligibility for authorized withdrawals is determined by the date the withdrawal request is received.
+A student's absence for ten (10) consecutive days without notice to the school will be considered an unauthorized withdrawal and the student will not be eligible for a refund of tuition.
+Additionally, students who do not submit a Withdrawal Request Form and stop attending classes will receive an "F" on their report card.

+Dismissal

-IIFA reserves the right to dismiss any students whose conduct or attendance does not meet IIFA's attendance or behavioral standards.
-Students will be dismissed if they are marked absent fourteen
+The school reserves the right to dismiss any students whose conduct or attendance does not meet attendance or behavioral standards.
+Students will be dismissed if they:

-(14) times in a course/fail to maintain 70% attendance, continuously engage in conduct that is disruptive to the learning environment, or fail to pay tuition by applicable due dates as agreed.
-Students may receive up to two written notices before the dismissal procedure is implemented.
+- Fail to maintain 70% attendance; - Continuously engage in conduct that is disruptive to the learning environment; OR - Fail to pay tuition and/or fees by their applicable due dates as agreed.

+Students may receive up to (2) two written warnings before the dismissal procedure is implemented, except in cases where immediate dismissal is deemed necessary.
 A revised tuition charge, or refund if applicable, will be calculated.
 Students who are dismissed due to disciplinary action or violation of local, state, or federal laws will not receive a refund of tuition.
 Students must pay any tuition owed to the school at the time of dismissal.
-Dismissed students may reapply for enrollment.
+Students dismissed for academic or attendance reasons may reapply for enrollment.